microsoft/windows-admin-center-sdk/windows-admin-center-developer-tools/docs/learning/dialogs.md

 ## Confirmation Dialogs
 One of the most common dialogs we use within the Admin Center is confirmation dialogs.
 This is used to pause any given action and present the user with a confirmation option that will either continue or cancel the action.
 This should be used during all destructive procedures such as deleting, renaming or changing data that isn't easily reversible.

-To use the confirmation dialog, you'll need to use the 'showConfirmation' method and define the content of the dialog object:
+To use the confirmation dialog, you'll need to use the 'showConfirmation' method and define the content of the dialog object.
+In this example, we just use our localized strings that we imported earlier:

 ```ts
     public deleteSomething() {